Bremen-Verden: Territory and insignia

 The territory belonging to the Duchies of Bremen and Verden covered a rough triangle of land between the mouths of the rivers Elbe and Weser on the North Sea, in today's German federal states of Hamburg and Bremen (the Elbe-Weser Triangle).
 This area included most of the modern counties (German singular: Kreis) of Cuxhaven (southerly), Osterholz, Rotenburg upon Wümme, Stade and Verden, now in Lower Saxony; and the city of Bremerhaven, now an exclave of the State of Bremen.
 The city of Bremen and Cuxhaven (an exclave of Hamburg) did not belong to Bremen-Verden.
-The Land of Hadeln, then an exclave of Saxe-Lauenburg exclave around Otterndorf, was not part of Bremen-Verden until 1731.
-Stade was the capital.
+The Land of Hadeln, then an exclave of Saxe-Lauenburg around Otterndorf, was not part of Bremen-Verden until 1731.
+Stade was the administrative headquarters.

 Bremen-Verden's coat of arms combined the arms of the Prince-Bishopric of Verden, a black cross on white ground, with those of the Prince-Archbishopric of Bremen, two keys crossed Bremen-Verden's seal), the symbol of Simon Petrus, the patron saint of Bremen.